The Relationship Between Language and Culture Explained

 Language reflects the values and beliefs of a culture

-Those contrasting values and beliefs can manifest in a variety of ways.
 Taking a look at common expressions and idioms gives you a glimpse into what a society deems important.

-Or if you were learning English, you can find lots of examples of the historical and cultural values reflected in typical English expressions and idioms by just listening to an episode of NPR’s radio program “A Way with Words.”
+You can find lots of examples of the historical and cultural values reflected in typical English expressions and idioms by just listening to an episode of NPR’s radio program “A Way with Words.”

 But that’s not the only connection between language and culture.